Don’t kid yourself. A huge part of why you love sports is to talk crap to other fans about how much better your team is.

-I thought about every interaction I’ve ever had where I discussed with someone which teams I like and came up with the following core categories on how you could measure one’s fandom:
+I thought about every interaction I’ve had where I discussed my favorite teams and came up with the following core categories on how you could measure one’s fandom:

-Having 5 core categories allowed me to a create rating scale where you could get a max of 20 points per category to come up with a score based on a 100 point system.
+Having five core categories allowed me to a create rating scale where fans could get a max of 20 points per category to come up with a score based on a 100 point system.
 I call this the Pure Fan Rating.

 After hours of deliberation, here’s what I came up with.
 Answer the following Core Pure Fan Rating questions and see just how “pure” of a fan you are.
 The closer you get to 100 points, the purer you are.

 - 11 + years = 20 points